-Working Relationship with State and Local Law Enforcement Agencies
+Authority, Jurisdiction and Working Relationship with State and Local Law Enforcement

-Northwest College maintains a close working relationship with the Powell and Cody Police Department, which is outlined in a Memorandum of Understanding (MOU) with the Powell Department, and includes subjects such as enforcement of crime, information sharing, and crime prevention and educational programming, as well as the Park County Sheriff's Department which has jurisdiction over a few of our outlying buildings.
+Northwest College maintains a close working relationship with the Powell and Cody Police Department, which is outlined in a Memorandum of Understanding (MOU) with the City of Powell / Powell Department, and includes subjects such as enforcement of crime, information sharing, and crime prevention and educational programming.
+The Park County Sheriff's Department also has jurisdiction over a few of our outlying buildings.
 All State law enforcement agencies have access to the campus for patrolling as well as completion of their duties that may involve individuals on our campus.